PDC UK Open

 The field of 96 players from a UK Open Order of Merit determined following 8 qualifying events will be joined by 32 Rileys Qualifiers and 32 Speedy Hire Qualifiers to battle it out in what has become known as 'The FA Cup of Darts'.
 This name comes from the fact that an open draw is made after every round and no seeding is used.
 This means anybody can draw anybody...and they often do.
 The tournament is always full of shocks and often there are high profile clashes in the very early stages.

 Since 2003 the tournament has been held at The Reebok Stadium and has been aired on Sky TV.
 Sky Bet were the sponsors for the first year.
-Budweiser took over for 2004 to 2006, and Blue Square sponsored it from 2007 to 2010. the latest title sponsors for 2011 are Speedy Hire.
+Budweiser took over for 2004 to 2006, and Blue Square sponsored it from 2007 to 2010. the latest title sponsors since 2011 are Speedy Services.

 Prize money has risen from £124,000 (£30,000 to the winner) in 2003 to £200,000 (£40,000 to the winner) in 2011.